pact-im/api-doc/_includes/messages.md

 }
 ```

-This endpoint creates an attachment which can be sent into conversation.
+This endpoint creates an attachment which can be sent in message.

 ### HTTP Request